pioneer-dsl-2018/project/README.md

 ```
 connect harry and tyler in series
 ```
-and that will produce this
+and that will produce an image like this

 ![output1](/example/series/output.png)